easyparkgroup/k8s-workshop/README.md

     1. Spring Web
     2. Spring Boot Actuator
 4. Generate (download)
+5. **NB!
+Double check choices and added dependencies match instructions above**
+> Otherwise you'll encounter issues later and need to recreate the project!
-5. Unzip to a folder in your computer
+6. Unzip to a folder in your computer

 ## Step 2: Dockerize the java application